CholGen/bacpage-resources/Writerside/topics/Reference-based-Assembly.md

 4. Mask known recombinant regions from the consensus sequence.
 5. Assess the quality of raw sequencing reads and alignment.

+The `bacpage assemble` command will perform all of these steps on all the samples it automatically detects in your project directory's `input/` folder.

 ## Running the assembly pipeline
 Running the pipeline is easiest from your project directory.